Chords & Chord Progressions: Major Triads, Theory & Ear Training

 Major Triad Names & Spellings (Flashcards)

-Lesson Goal: To quickly learn to spell the Major Triads just as you spell any three-letter word in English…
+For quickly learning to name and spell the most commonly used Major Triads (just as you spell any three-letter word in English)…

 back to… Table of Contents